 Real Steel is an adaptation – ‘based in part’ the opening credits ominously tells us – of the short story Steel (1956) by Richard Matheson.
 Matheson is a legendary genre novelist and screenwriter, best known as the author of the original works that formed the basis for The Incredible Shrinking Man (1957), Duel (1971), What Dreams May Come (1998) and I Am Legend (2007).
 (See below for Richard Matheson’s other genre credits).
 Matheson also adapted his short story as Real Steel, one of the episodes of the original The Twilight Zone (1959-63).
 Real Steel has undergone a number of changes since these original versions.
 Both versions of the story similarly feature a down on his luck former boxing champ touring the boondocks with a boxing robot.
 However, the original story differs in that it is based around the champ disguising himself as the robot after it is damaged and going up against a real robot in the ring.

 The most important of the changes is that Real Steel is now an avatar film.
 It follows on from a spate of films that came out in 2009 – Gamer (2009), Surrogates (2009) and of course the mega-success of James Cameron’s Avatar (2009) – all about humans inhabiting bodies that they move via telepresent remote control.
 Like Avatar in particular, Real Steel seems to have been conceived – and indeed changed over the Richard Matheson story – in order to make it into a vehicle for performance capture visual effects.
 (There are no robots that work by remote control in the original short story or the Twilight Zone episode).
-This is no particular surprise as Real Steel is executive produced by Robert Zemeckis who has had a good deal of success in recent years with productions based on performance capture animation – see directorial efforts such as The Polar Express (2004), Beowulf (2007) and A Christmas Carol (2009), as well as Zemeckis-produced efforts like Monster House (2006) and Mars Needs Moms (2011).
+This is no particular surprise as Real Steel is executive produced by Robert Zemeckis who has had a good deal of success in recent years with productions based on performance capture animation – see directorial efforts such as The Polar Express (2004), Beowulf (2007), A Christmas Carol (2009), Welcome to Marwen (2018) and Pinocchio (2022), as well as Zemeckis-produced efforts like Monster House (2006), Mars Needs Moms (2011) and another robot film Finch (2021).

 In truth though, Real Steel owes itself to a far older form of story than either Avatar or the original Richard Matheson short story.
 It goes all the way back to perhaps the first boxing movie ever made and raids cliches wholesale from half-a-dozen other sports genres.
 It is the story of the contender’s comeback.
 The script – which comes from Jeremy Leven, the writer of the great and overlooked Creator (1995) and director of one of Johnny Depp’s finest moments Don Juan de Marco (1995) – leaves no cliche unturned.
 There is the ex-champ battling the bottle, debtors and a run of bad luck touring the boondocks trying to make ends meet who could only get back on his feet if he believed in himself again; there is the good-hearted girl who stands by the fallen champ’s side in a prickly love-hate relationship; there is the cute kid who inspires and turns the champ’s luck around; the big all-or-nothing climactic battle; while in almost every bout, the champ’s small undersized robot is almost battered into complete scrap iron but makes a miraculous move that turns the match around.
 Even the photography seeks to tap cinematic American heartland nostalgia by quoting winsome Midwest landscapes and sunsets.